warpcast/awsh/README.md

 Your local environment needs to be set up so that you can be authenticated in IAM with the following permissions:

-Your permissions must include the policy below
+Your permissions must include a policy similar to the example below:

-** WARNING: Grants access to all instances.
-You likely want to introduce conditions.** See below.
+**WARNING: Below example grants access to all instances.
+You likely want to introduce conditions (see second example below).**

 ```json
 {
   "Version": "2012-10-17",